sashperso/openshift-hc/user_guide.md

 ### 7. Additional edits
 Repeat steps 5-7 as needed.

-## Examples of editing the playbook configuration files
+## Examples of how the health check works
 - Demonstrate a section of playbook using `oc` CLI as a means to get a healthcheck.
 ```yaml
 # get machine_config_pools from cluster